matt-gardner/util/README.md

 - Added pipeline / workflow functionality, to manage multi-step processes in an experiment workflow.

-- Added significance testing, and some other metric computation stuff.
+- Added significance testing, and some other metric computation (and output) stuff.

 - Added some more parallel file processing.

-- Added some stats functionality (computing average precision and reciprocal rank, p-values, ...)

 ## Version 2.0: